 Imagine coming to Greece and not visiting the Acropolis.
 Sounds rather insane, right?
 Well, contrary to popular belief, the Acropolis is only one of the very many significant archaeological sites in Greece you must make a point to visit during your stay.
 It’s easy to get blind-sighted by the long, fabulous beaches, and delicious cocktails, but it would be a shame to leave behind the impressive archeological finds Greece offers in abundance.

-Of course, the Acropolis is still an essential stop on your Greek journey, asthe Acropolis of Athens is the embodiment of art, beauty, and democracy.
-The Parthenon hides fascinating facts and secrets that you'll learn on an Acropolis tour.
+Of course, the Acropolis of Athens is still an essential stop on your Greek journey, as it is the embodiment of art, beauty, and democracy.
 To avoid leaving out the most important elements of Greek culture, however, here are the top 10 most important archaeological sites of Greece that include not only the capital but also the Greek countryside.

 We’re alright in many things, but there is a thing that we absolutely excel at and I won’t be humble about it.
 Greeks know their food.
 In Greeking.me we consider our culinary culture just as important as our history and just a taste of one of our traditional good will make you agree wholeheartedly.